If you're planning to travel outside the UK, you may need to be vaccinated against some of the serious diseases found in other parts of the world.

 - you have a condition that affects your body's immune system, such as HIV or AIDS

-- you are receiving treatment that affects your immune system, such as chemotherapy
+- you're receiving treatment that affects your immune system, such as chemotherapy

-- you have recently had a bone marrow or organ transplant
+- you've recently had a bone marrow or organ transplant

 Your GP can give you further advice about this.